jsade/atlas-markdown/README.md

 The script operates in 7 distinct phases:

 1. **Discovery** - Extracts page hierarchy from React state or sitemap
-2. **Page Scraping** - Downloads pages using Playwright for JavaScript rendering
+2. **Page Fetching** - Downloads pages using Playwright for JavaScript rendering
 3. **Image Download** - Fetches all referenced images asynchronously
-4. **Retry Failed** - Attempts to re-scrape any failed pages
+4. **Retry Failed** - Attempts to re-fetch any failed pages
 5. **Index Generation** - Creates navigation index of all content
 6. **Link Resolution** - Converts wiki-style links to file references
 7. **Markdown Linting** - Cleans up and standardizes formatting